ParsaFakhar/image-processing-tools/README.md

 ## Usage

 To use this Python script, you need to have Python installed on your system.
-You can run the script from the terminal by providing the path to the folder you want to process as an argument.
+You can run the script from the terminal by providing the path to the folder you want to process as an argument. and providing the path to the folder that the output will be saved

 ### Running the Script